Use this AI Planning tool to answer questions about the Earth Rivers and Ironbark route and generate individual ride plans.

 When you open the ERI Planner it has 3 panels as shown below.

 If you have a widescreen (i.e. PC) you may see side panels.
-If you are on a narrow screen the side panels are menu options.
+If you are on a narrow screen (e.g. mobile) the side panels are menu options.

-The left hand panel is called Sources.
+The Left Panel.
+The left panel is called Sources.
 It has a list of sources.
 The AI uses the selected (ticked) sources to answer your questions.
 Leave all these sources selected so the AI can provide the most thorough answers.
 You can minimise the left panel to get it out of the way.
-Click on the icon at the top right of the panel (highlighted pink).
+Click on the icon at the top right of the left panel (highlighted pink).

+The Right Panel.
 The right hand panel is called Studio.
-This panel has a an upper area of buttons which reprocess all the source material into various forms.
-I don’t think users will find these useful.
-The lower section of the right panel stores all the files users create.
+You cannot use this, NotebookLM shuts it down in shared notebooks.
+The panel might contain some documents I add about using the Planner or examples of Plans.
 You can minimise the right panel to get it out of the way.
 Click on the icon at the top right of the panel (highlighted pink).

 .